 - For Windows: Use Team Foundation version control commands

 Q: Why do the Pull, Push and Sync actions never finish?

-You can always set up a credential helper in order to pull and push from a remote server without having VS Code prompt for your credentials each time.
+To get credential prompts any time VS Code needs to talk to your remotes, upgrade to VS Code 0.5.0.
+Even better, you should set up a credential helper in order to pull and push from a remote server without having VS Code prompt for your credentials each time.

 Q: Using Visual Studio Code, I accidentally initialized a Git repo on a folder with a massive number of files, like my entire hard drive.
 Now VS Code is too slow to use or hangs.
 What do I do?

 A: First, to get VS Code running again, exit VS Code, then open a command prompt and run

 (That command opens VS Code in a new window.)